neelkamath/omni-chat-backend/docs/api.md

 Each `Subscription` has its own endpoint.
 The endpoint is the operation's return type styled using kebab-case (e.g., the endpoint for `Subscription.subscribeToMessages` is `/messages-subscription` because it returns a `MessagesSubscription`). `Subscription`s use WebSockets with a ping period of one minute, and a timeout of 15 seconds.
 Since WebSockets can't transfer JSON directly, the GraphQL documents, which are in JSON, are serialized as text when being sent or received.

 It takes a small amount of time for the WebSocket connection to be created.
 After the connection has been created, it takes a small amount of time for the `Subscription` to be created.
 Although these delays may be imperceptible to humans, it's possible that an event, such as a newly created chat message, was sent during one of these delays.
 For example, if you were opening a user's chat, you might be tempted to first `Query` the previous messages, and then create a `Subscription` to receive new messages.
 However, this might cause a message another user sent in the chat to be lost during one of the aforementioned delays.
 Therefore, you should first create the `Subscription` (i.e., await the WebSocket connection to be created), await the `CreatedSubscription` event, and then `Query` for older data if required.

-The server only accepts the first two events you send it (i.e., the GraphQL document you send when you first open the connection).
+The server only accepts the first two events you send it (i.e., the GraphQL document you send when you first open the connection, and an access token).
 Any further events you send to the server will be ignored.

 Here's an example of a `Subscription` using `Subscription.subscribeToMessages`: